Csimmons117/csun_cit/README.md

 # Computer Information Technology

 > [!WARNING]
-> Urgent<br>
 > Content that you see here might not be up to date.<br>
 > Please note , these are the notes for me to look back on.
-If I need a refresher on what I worked on in class.

 <ul>
   <li>Introduction</li>